 The San Salvador is a replica ship of the one Juan Rodriguez Cabrillo sailed on when he discovered San Diego.

-While it’s usually docked at the Maritime Museum of San Diego, you can join a 4-hour sailing tour on San Salvador as well that departs on Saturdays.
+While it’s usually docked at the Maritime Museum of San Diego, you can join a 4-hour sailing tour on San Salvador that departs on some Saturdays.

-During our most recent visit a docent who actually sailed on Star of India captured the attention of many guests onboard with his colorful stories.
+During our most recent visit, a docent who sailed on Star of India captured the attention of many guests onboard with his colorful stories.